 A development that comes from the fact that cloud providers are already striving for the security of their systems by the nature of their services.
 Large security leaks endanger the entire business model in the worst-case scenario.
 To be on the safe side, cloud operators attach great importance to strictly regulated and certified security standards.

-And the data is safe!
+And the data are safe!

 And this is often at a level that many data centers in a corporate group cannot provide.
 On the contrary, the On-premise systems used in companies are often a mix of old and modern technology.
 And older infrastructures are more susceptible to external attacks than modern ones.
 As a result, On-premise solutions are now more exposed to threats than modern cloud platforms based on the latest security technologies.